January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Measuring Your Wins and Planning Your Next Move

-You rolled out changes—now measure their impact.
-Improving engagement isn’t a one-and-done project; it’s a continuous cycle of testing, learning, and refining.
+You rolled out changes—now measure impact.
+Improving engagement isn’t one-and-done; it’s a continuous cycle of testing, learning, and refining.

 This is where you move from “I think this will work” to “I know this works.”
 Build a culture of experimentation and treat every change as a hypothesis to test.